OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/personal-swot-analysis.md

 ### When should you do a personal SWOT analysis?

-A personal SWOT analysis can be done at any point in your career - not just when you're starting out.
+A personal SWOT analysis can be done at any point in your career—not just when you're starting out.
 For instance, it could be a useful tool to use when you're considering a transition to a different career path or perhaps even when you're contending for a promotion.

+Download this handy [**SWOT analysis template**](../../static/docs/SWOT.Analysis.pdf) to get started!

 ### Strengths